nandzz/Jump-SwiftUI-Coordinator/README.md

 ## Considerations

-It's highly recommended to understand if this coordinator can really help your development.
-Recently Apple lauched NavigationStack which facilitates much more the navigation with SwiftUI.
+It's highly recommended to understand if this coordinator can help your development.
+Recently Apple launched NavigationStack which facilitates much more navigation with SwiftUI.
 Take a look more here: [NavigationStack](https://developer.apple.com/documentation/swiftui/navigationstack)

-Currently is becoming really hard to do routing with pure SwiftUI without wrap views inside HostingControllers, moreover it’s even harder to understand the flow of the screens once the routing system is created, for new developers it can be a torment having to browse the whole project to understand the navigation system.
+Currently is becoming hard to do routing with pure SwiftUI without wrap views inside HostingControllers, moreover, it’s even harder to understand the flow of the screens once the routing system is created, for new developers it can be a torment having to browse the whole project to understand the navigation system.

 ## License 📄
 [MIT License](LICENSE).